eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 #### The Handling of zebra_rnh_refresh_dependents()

-This new function is inserted into the existing route convergence process, allowing Zebra to autonomously achieve route convergence in the case where the reachability of recursive routes remains unchanged.
+This new added function is inserted into the existing route convergence process, allowing Zebra to achieve route convergence in the case where the reachability of recursive routes remains unchanged.

 Provide a brief description of Zebra's original recursive convergence process.

 <figure align=center>
     <img src="images/route_converge_original.png" >
-    <figcaption>Figure 3. route convergence process<figcaption>
+    <figcaption>Figure 4. route convergence process<figcaption>
 </figure>

 Route/Nexthop dependents are built or refreshed from the bottom up with each invocation of zebra_rnh_eval_nexthop_entry().